Here are 15 sleep facts that you may not have known, but should find interesting and might find helpful.

 - Teenagers need the most sleep; athletes need quality over quantity of sleep; older people’s sleep needs to diminish over time.

 - People who feel most energetic late in the evening and can barely get out of bed in the morning have body temperatures that peak at different times a day than other people’s do.
-They take longer to warm up and feel wide awake-a basic biological difference from “morning” people, whose temperatures rise early in the day.
+They take longer to warm up and feel like they are wide awake-a basic biological difference from “morning” people, whose temperatures rise early in the day.

 - Two people sleeping in a traditional full-size bed each have only as much room as a baby’s crib would provide.